flatironinstitute/nemos/docs/developers_notes/05-solver.md

 Objects of type `Solver` provide methods to define an optimization objective, and instantiate a solver for it.

 Solvers are typically optimizers from the `jaxopt` package, but in principle they could be custom optimization routines as long as they respect the `jaxopt` api (i.e., have a `run` and `update` method with the appropriate input/output types).
+We choose `jaxopt` as dependency because it provides a comprehensive set of robust, GPU accelerated, batchable and differentiable optimizers in JAX.

 Each solver object defines a set of allowed optimizers, which in turn depends on the loss function characteristics (smooth vs non-smooth) and/or the optimization type (constrained, un-constrained, batched, etc.).